Acoustic Music outdoors on the mountain every Sunday afternoon.

 Publisher: Outskirts Press Inc., 2012, softcover, 381 pages

-Cost: $18.95, ebook version $5, Amazon.com or Barnes&Noble.com
+Cost: $18.95, e-book version $5, Amazon.com or Barnes&Noble.com

 “Wilderness: